Depending on your nationality, you may require a residence and work permit if you want to live and work in Amsterdam or elsewhere in the Netherlands.

 If your stay in the Netherlands is for three months or less, your situation may require a tourist visa.
 This visa grants you the right to stay in the Netherlands.
 Learn more about obtaining a tourist visa for the Netherlands.

-If you want to stay in Amsterdam for longer than three months, you have to apply for a residence permit (verblijfsvergunning).
+If you want to stay in Amsterdam for longer than three months, you have to apply for a residence permit (verblijfsvergunning) based on the reason of your stay.

 You require a valid work permit in order to work in the Netherlands.
 This permit provides an employer the right to bring a foreign employee into the country.
 The employer is responsible for requesting the permit.